Edward Glaeser: Writings

-Glaeser has published at a rate of almost five articles per year since 1992 in leading peer-reviewed academic economics journals, in addition to many books, other articles, blogs, and op-eds.
+Glaeser has published almost five articles per year since 1992 in leading peer-reviewed academic economics journals, in addition to many books, other articles, blogs, and op-eds.
 Glaeser has made substantial contributions to the empirical study of urban economics.
 In particular, his work examining the historical evolution of economic hubs like Boston and New York City has had major influence on both economics and urban geography.
 Glaeser also has written on a variety of other topics, ranging from social economics to the economics of religion, from both contemporary and historical perspectives.

 His work has earned the admiration of a number of prominent economists.
-George Akerlof (2001 Economics Nobel Prize) praised Glaeser as a "genius", and Gary Becker (1992 Economics Nobel Prize) commented that before Glaeser "urban economics was dried up.
+George Akerlof, the 2001 Nobel laureate in economics praised Glaeser as a "genius", and Gary Becker, the 1992 Nobel laureate in economics, commented that before Glaeser, "urban economics was dried up.
 No one had come up with some new ways to look at cities."

-Despite the seeming disparateness of the topics he has examined, most of Glaeser's work can be said to apply economic theory (and especially price theory and game theory) to explain human economic and social behavior.
-Glaeser develops models using these tools and then evaluates them with real world data, so as to verify their applicability.
+Despite the seeming disparateness of the topics he has examined, most of Glaeser's work can be said to apply economic theory (especially price theory and game theory) to questions of human economic and social behavior.
+Glaeser develops models using these tools and then evaluates them with real-world data, so as to verify their applicability.
 A number of his papers in applied economics are co-written with his Harvard colleague, Andrei Shleifer.

 In 2006, Glaeser began writing a regular column for the New York Sun.
 He writes a monthly column for The Boston Globe.
 He blogs frequently for The New York Times at Economix, and he has written essays for The New Republic.

 Although his most recent book, Triumph of the City (2011), celebrates the city, he moved with his wife and children to the suburbs around 2006 because of "home interest deduction, highway infrastructure and local school systems".
 He explained that this move is further "evidence of how public policy stacks the deck against cities.
 [B]ecause of all the good that comes out of city life—both personal and municipal—people should take a hard look at the policies that are driving residents into the suburbs.